reactplay/activities/README.md

     ```bash
     yarn
     ```
-    **Note**: We do checkin yarn.lock file.
-So it's adviced to use `yarn` package manager.
-If you need to use any other package manager,remove `yarn.lock` file from local directory first.
+    **Note**: We do check in yarn.lock file.
+So it's advised to use `yarn` package manager.
+If you need to use any other package manager, remove `yarn.lock` file from the local directory first.
 Also, do not check in any other lock file.
 2. Create a `.env` file at the root of your project folder with the following content,

     ```bash